dev0b1/selah/docs/SETUP.md

 5. Wait for template matching
 6. Preview should play 15s from matched template
 7. Upsell modal appears after preview
-8. Check `/history` - should see last 3 roasts in localStorage
+8. Check `/history` - your most recent vents should appear in the history (server-side)

 ### Pro User Flow (After Purchase)
 1. Click upgrade in upsell modal
 2. Complete Paddle payment (use test mode)
-3. After payment, user gets full Suno AI song
+3. After payment, user gets full ElevenLabs AI audio
 4. Can upload screenshots for OCR-based roasts
 5. `/history` shows all saved roasts
 6. No watermark on songs